Annual Notifications

 As it flows, stormwater runoff collects and transports soil, animal waste, salt, pesticides, fertilizers, oil and grease, debris and other potential pollutants.
 The quality of runoff is affected by a variety of factors and depends on the season, local meteorology, geography and upon activities which lie in the path of the flow.

-As part of the school’s program, the school will implement construction standards to prevent run-off, engage in public education and outreach, identify and eliminate unnecessary sources of storm water run-off, and review pollution prevention and good housekeeping practices in the district.
+As part of the school’s program, the school will implement construction standards to prevent run-off, engage in public education and outreach, identify and eliminate unnecessary sources of stormwater runoff, and review pollution prevention and good housekeeping practices in the district.

-How can you help in 5 easy steps?
+How can you help?
 Find out here.

 More information can be obtained from the New York State Department of Environmental Conservation at http://www.dec.ny.gov/chemical/8468.html

-The district’s Stormwater Coordinator is Peter Zwack and Dennis Cooper, Director of Facilities.
-They can be contacted at (518) 382-1294/347-3600 ext.
-78101.
+The district’s Stormwater Coordinator is Mark Cary, Senior Groundskeeper.
+He can be contacted at (518) 382-1294 or mcary1@sgcsd.net

 Return to Top